rodeledjan/postman-clone-app/README.md

 # PostmanCloneApp
-The Postman Clone application is a user-friendly windows application for making GET requests to APIs and let's you view the response back in JSON format.
+The Postman Clone application is a user-friendly windows application for making GET and POST requests to APIs and let's you view the response back in JSON format.
 This can help developoers test API calls in a simplified manner.

 ##Technlogies Used
 * C#